arashnm80/arashnm80.github.io/quotes.md

 > I'm gonna live my choices through real life actions.

+> be very taciturn in talking with words and very loquacious in talking with actions.

 > I'm goddamn tired, but inaction changes nothing.

 > I choose to be the same person in the best or worst possible situation.